layer3switch/metrilyx-2.0/README.md

 ### Installation
 The provided makefile will work with **RedHat** based distributions.
 You can issue the command below, to auto-install the complete package including dependencies.
 The default install path is **/opt/metrilyx**.

-	[</path/to/downloaded/app>]$ bash install.sh
+	[</path/to/downloaded/app>]$./install.sh all

 This will install all required OS packages as well as python packages and apache configs.

 For **other distributions**, follow the instructions below: